 The main project is the complete renovation of an old house.

-Here are some specific segments of the project which we will be working on during July, August and September 2017:
+Here are some specific segments of the project which we worked on during July, August and September 2017:

 • Give the "living house" a deep, “spring” clean.
 DONE